danutama/danutama/README.md

 ### Hi there 👋

-I'm Danu A. Pratama, junior Front-End Developer based in Jakarta - Indonesia.
+I'm Danu A. Pratama, junior Front-end Developer based in Jakarta - Indonesia.
 I'm interested in technology, especially when it comes to web development.
 Always ready to learn more 💻

 I’m looking to collaborate on amazing projects in the future and be part of an incredible team! 💫